llvm-link - LLVM bitcode linker

-single LLVM bitcode file.
-It writes the output file to standard output, unless
+into a single LLVM bitcode file.
+It writes the output file to standard output,

-write raw bitcode output if the output stream is a terminal.
-With this option,
+to write raw bitcode output if the output stream is a terminal.
+With this

-llvm-link will write raw bitcode regardless of the output device.
+option, llvm-link will write raw bitcode regardless of the output

 Write output in LLVM intermediate language (instead of bitcode).

 If specified, llvm-link prints a human-readable version of the

 output bitcode file to standard error.

 Print a summary of command line options.

 Verbose mode.
 Print information about what llvm-link is doing.